SidonTheTroll/Erstes-Jahr/Biology/13-photosynthesis-in-higher-plants.md

 As light increases, the reaction of photosynthesis increases but it has a point after which the increase will cause a breakdown in the chlorophyll.

+> High amounts of solar energy is harmful to plants because it deforms the proteins in it.

 ### Carbon Dioxide Concentation

 $CO_2$ is a major factor which is directly proportional to the rate of photosynthesis.